When did Americans’ relationship with money break? Why did saving become the enemy?

-When the topic of saving money comes up, it usually has a negative connotation.
-It normally goes something like this: “I’d love to save, but I just can’t afford to.”
+When the topic of saving money comes up, it seems to have a negative connotation.
+You’ve probably noticed that it goes something like this: “I’d love to save, but I just can’t afford to.”
 Instead of something positive like, “I know how important it is to save for my future, so I’m willing to make some sacrifices.”

 Most of us would agree that being financially independent is an incredibly powerful achievement and a dream for most Americans!
 One huge benefit of saving and living within your means is eventually being able to afford to retire!
 Yet most people don’t make the decision to invest in their future.
-According to financial services firm Edward Jones, only 37% of Americans save in an IRA.
-(What is an IRA?)
+According to financial services firm Edward Jones, only 37% of Americans save in an IRA!

 Let’s face it, saving money isn’t sexy.
 Going to the $35 exercise class, now that’s sexy.
 Buying the latest and greatest iPhone is sexy.

 It’s no surprise that “40% of Americans can’t pay a $400 emergency expense.”
 After all, the average personal savings rate was only 2.8% in April 2018, according to the Federal Reserve Bank of St. Louis.
 This helps to explain how U.S. household debt reached a new peak of $13.21 trillion in the first quarter of 2018.

 However, in the past few decades, a shift has taken place – on average, Americans owe more money than they actually have.
 Easy access to credit and a boom in home values has made borrowing easier than ever, but perhaps this isn’t the full story.

 One theory is that conspicuous consumption is spreading with the advent of social media, which only helps to highlight what we don’t have.
-With Facebook and Instagram, the first images many people see when they wake up are of luxuries they’d only dream of having in real life.
+With Facebook, Instagram and Snapchat, the first images many people see when they wake up are of luxuries they’d only dream of having in real life.

 Conspicuous consumption is essentially buying things in order to maintain a certain image or social status, or because of social pressure or expectations.
 These pressures are precisely the wrong reason to purchase something, especially if your ultimate goal is to have a comfortable retirement.

 Which would you rather?
 Own a fancy car and appear as though you are rich just to fit in?
 Or save on that car and buy something more affordable so that you can add to your savings account and get closer to a comfortable retirement?
-I think the answer is clear.
-There is nothing glamorous about owning a fancy car if in reality you are broke and living paycheck to paycheck.
+We think the answer is clear.
+There is nothing glamorous about owning a Mercedes, if in reality you are broke and living paycheck to paycheck.
 Ouch.

 In general, there’s nothing wrong with wanting to fit in.
 After all, trying to fit into a group is a normal social behavior that we begin to exhibit at an early age.
 However, the big deal is that trying to keep up with the Joneses is causing undue financial hardship on families.
 Relying on social security or other social safety nets to fund your retirement will not cut it.

 In order to begin to repair your relationship with money, it’s important to reframe the purpose and role money plays in your life.
 Rather than focusing on the amount of things that you have or want, you should focus on the things that maximize your happiness.

 Remember that time you were sitting at a table with your family and you couldn’t stop belly laughing?
 That memory still makes you smile.

 By becoming more aware of the things you spend money on, you’ll start to gain the awareness required to proactively decide which things are worth it.
 This, in turn, will make it even easier as you begin to cut back and increase your savings rate.
-I’m not here to tell you not to spend money.
+We aren’t here to tell you not to spend money.
 We’re just here to tell you to spend mindfully.